 In 1969, just one year after furthering his proto-punk and outlaw image with famed live album At Folsom Prison, Johnny Cash visited another California correctional facility.
 His February concert at San Quentin State Prison near San Francisco was filmed by Granada Television from the UK and recorded for the CBS/Columbia Records album At San Quentin.
 While it lacks the emotional impact of Cash singing "Folsom Prison Blues" to the men serving time at the song's namesake (including young Merle Haggard), At San Quentin remains a career-high point and a key reason why "A Boy Named Sue" became one of his best-known songs.

 A Successful Sequel

-At San Quentin is part of Cash's series of "prison albums"--including not just the Folsom concert but also the 1973 Pa Osteraker album recorded in Sweden, and the posthumously released A Concert: Behind Prison Walls, from a 1974 appearance at the Tennessee Prison.
+At San Quentin is part of Cash's series of "prison albums"--including not just the Folsom Prison concert but also the 1973 Pa Osteraker album recorded in Sweden, and A Concert: Behind Prison Walls, from a 1974 appearance at the Tennessee State Prison.
 Through this lens, it's hard to not consider At San Quentin to be one of the two greatest sequels among country albums, putting it in the rare company alongside the second volume of the Nitty Gritty Dirt Band's Will the Circle Be Unbroken.

 "My Name Is Sue!
 How Do You Do?"

-The album features some great live versions of Cash classics -- a rowdy take on "Wreck of the Old 97," a textbook example of the classic "Jackson" duet with June Carter Cash, a light-hearted version of "Starkville City Jail" that had the audience in stitches, a cover of Bob Dylan's "Wanted Man" and a mighty good closing medley of "Folsom Prison Blues," "I Walk the Line," "Ring of Fire" and "The Rebel."
+The album features some great live versions of Cash classics -- a rowdy take on "Wreck of the Old 97," a textbook example of his classic "Jackson" duet with June Carter Cash, a light-hearted version of "Starkville City Jail" that had the audience in stitches, a cover of Bob Dylan's "Wanted Man" and a mighty good closing medley of "Folsom Prison Blues," "I Walk the Line," "Ring of Fire" and "The Rebel."
 What makes the album unique, though, is the Grammy-winning live cut of Shel Silverstein's "A Boy Named Sue"--a then-new addition to Cash's repertoire and an unlikely crossover hit on the Billboard Hot 100 chart.

 The Outlaw's Prayer